jcxmt125/proactive-discord-bot/readme.md

 - ImageMagick (in PATH, either as `magick mogrify` or `convert`)
 - `ffmpeg` (in PATH)

+Run the bot's file.
+This Python file has to be kept running for your bot to function!
+I recommend getting a spare computer, or if your situation doesn't allow, getting an e2-micro or similar low/no-cost cloud server.
+This bot is designed to be minimal in terms of resource usage, except for the occasional bursts when converting files.
+(Resource usage may vary based on what server you use this in)

 Invite the bot to your server, and `$initialize` or `$setmainchannel`.
 (You *may* have to run it twice if your server is inactive, as it needs at least one message to "remember" your server.)
 `$help` for more info about features.
 `$enable` or `$disable` the ones you want!